zhangyiyan001/AMSFN/README.md

 ## Environment

-We only successfully run under Linux.
-Please install corresponding PyTorch and CUDA versions according to your computational resources.
+We have successfully tested the environment only on Linux.
+Please ensure you have the appropriate versions of PyTorch and CUDA installed that match your computational resources.

 1. Create environment.
     ```shell